OmPanchal/Bren/README.md

 ```

 ## `br.autodiff` (Automatic Differentiation)
 bren is an automatic differentiation driven neural network library, with backpropagation making use of `br.Graph` to find the derivatives of the trainable parameters with respect to the loss.
-This is governed by `br.Variable` which keeps track of any operation which have been performed on the `Variable` object. `br.autodiff` is used to produce a computation graph of these recorded computations, this graph can be back tracked to determine the derivatives of a given *dy* value with respect to a given *dx* value.
+This is governed by `br.Variable` which keeps track of any operation which have been performed on the `Variable` object. `br.autodiff` is used to produce a computation graph of these recorded operations, this graph can be back tracked to determine the derivatives of a given *dy* value with respect to a given *dx* value.
 As a gradient, a `br.Constant` is returned (the derivative of a `br.Constant` is always 0).
 The functionings of `br.Variable` and `br.Constant` are a result of the swift array computation of [numpy](https://numpy.org).

 ```python
 import bren as br